 We are targeting historically underserved farmers as defined by the USDA.
 This includes Beginning; Socially Disadvantaged; Veterans; and Limited Resource farmers.
 To be eligible, you must be in one of the following Iowa counties: Audubon, Carroll, Cass, Crawford, Fremont, Harrison, Mills, Monona, Montgomery, Page, Pottawattamie, or Shelby.

 Interested in applying for this program?
 Follow these steps!
 1. Fill out this form.This Letter of Interest has a rolling deadline.
 This simple form will help determine your eligibility.
 If eligible, you will be invited to submit a full application.
 2. If approved, submit a full application provided by Golden Hills.
-Application includes maps, shapefiles, photos, and narrative.
+Application includes maps, photos, and narrative.
 Golden Hills staff can assist with the application if needed.
-3. Full applications for Round 1 are due May 20.
+3. Full applications are also on a rolling deadline.
 Depending on interest and availability of funds, we expect multiple rounds of funds over the next couple of years.
 4. Golden Hills staff will score the applications based on the rubric provided.
 5. If funding is approved, Golden Hills staff will follow up with a funding agreement and information about disbursement of funds.